 In recent years there has been a steady stream of research showing the power of meditation to reduce anxiety. … anxiety meditation techniques strengthen a person’s cognitive ability to regulate emotions.

 The Bottom Line.
 A naturally hypervigilant brain is not well-suited to modern life and can easily turn into an anxious mind.
-If you want to overcome anxiety without medication, anxiety meditation techniques in the form of a guided meditation is a proven way to reduce anxiety and stress and improve your overall well-being.
+If you want to overcome anxiety without medication, anxiety meditation techniques in the form of guided meditation is a proven way to reduce anxiety and stress and improve your overall well-being.

 Positive effects of meditation Using Anxiety Meditation Techniques: